-Basically, a pollinator garden is a garden that attracts pollinators — it mostly features pollen- and nectar-producing plants, and is designed and planted in a way to support pollinator populations.
+Basically, a pollinator garden is a garden filled with plants that attract butterflies, birds and other pollinators — it mostly features pollen- and nectar-producing plants, and is designed and planted in a way to support pollinator populations.
 This involves carefully selecting plants that provide food and habitation to pollinators, as well as maintaining your garden in a way that's safe for those pollinators.

 Keep in mind that up to 99% of wild flowering plants depend on pollinators for successful reproduction - and about one in three bites of food we eat exists because of pollinators!
 When you build a pollinator garden, you’ll be benefitting your own yard and our ecosystem.

 Careful planning is vital when planting a pollinator garden, and this guide is here to provide tips.

 How to create a pollinator garden

 There are several things to consider when building your pollinator garden, including location, soil type, sunlight, and plants.
 Here’s what you need to know:

 Most pollinator-friendly plants need full sun, or about 6 to 8 hours of direct sun.
 Some insects also prefer areas with sunlight.
 For example, pollinators like butterflies like to bask in the sun.
 It’s vital to find a location with full or partial sun when creating your pollinator garden design.
 Besides, the sunnier the area, the more options you’ll have for plants in your garden - and the more flowers you'll get!

 Butterflies love to spend time in sunny spots